AWegnerGitHub/awegnergithub.github.io-content/2013_08_13_i-had-a-secret-addiction-to-the-tf2-idling-economy-but-i'm-better-now-(honest).md

 My solution was to modify the raffle bot.
 I'd designate one account as a master account.
 This would be the account that received items.
 All others would dump items to it.
 I'd log into the account that was receiving items and initiate a trade with each other bot in turn.
-I'd issue a command `add all` and that bot would dump it's inventory into trade.
+I'd issue a command `add all` and that bot would dump its inventory into trade.
 Making it through all the bots would take 5 minutes.
 Previously it would take me an hour or more to log into each account and manually add items to the trade windows and then confirm the trade on both sides. *yawn*